Robert Montgomery Bird: Career

-In a small notebook labeled "Useful Works- if well prepared," Bird set his goal to write nine biographies, thirty volumes of miscellaneous studies, three volumes of tales, some select novels of Boccaccio, the Arabian nights, eleven tragedies, twelve comedies, thirty three melodramas, and twenty-five novels.
+In a small notebook labeled "Useful Works- if well prepared," Bird set his goal to write nine biographies, thirty volumes of miscellaneous studies, three volumes of tales, some select novels of Boccaccio, the Arabian Nights, eleven tragedies, twelve comedies, thirty-three melodramas, and twenty-five novels.
 He did not approach his career casually.
-When he learned of Forrest's contest, he entered.
-And, in 1828, Bird's play Pelopidas won a $1000 prize offered by the actor Edwin Forrest, but was never produced because Forrest found the play unsuitable to highlight his strengths as a performer.
+When he learned of Forrest's contest, he entered; in 1828, Bird's play Pelopidas won a $1000 prize offered by the actor Edwin Forrest, but was never produced because Forrest found the play unsuitable to highlight his strengths as a performer.
 With Forrest's guidance, Bird wrote another play, The Gladiator, which was produced in 1831.
 It was perfect to showcase Forrest's muscular acting style.
 It also went really well in the theatre.
 It was the first play to be performed so often in the author's lifetime.
 This launched Bird as a playwright.
 Bird and Forrest quickly became friends.
 Bird wrote several other plays for Forrest, some of them being Oralloossa, Son of the Incas and The Broker of Bogota.
 Forrest had promised to pay Bird more for these plays if they proved successful.
 Though they were, Forrest refused to give Bird additional money.
 He did not want to share in his success (which must have been at least a hundred thousand dollars on Gladiator alone).
 Bird's frustration with Forrest pushed him into writing novels.
 These include Calavar (1834), The Infidel (1835), The Hawks of Hawk-Hollow (1835), Sheppard Lee (1836), Nick of the Woods (1837) (his most successful novel), and The Adventures of Robin Day (1839).
 Calavar and The Infidel are notable for their graphic and accurate details and descriptions of Mexican history.
 In an 877-page study of American literature from the Revolutionary War through 1940, scholar Alexander Cowie found The Hawks of Hawk-Hollow second only to Logan by John Neal (1822) in its level of incoherence.
 His final novel was A Belated Revenge, and it was finished by his son, Frederick M. Bird (1889).